 - To stress the importance that every student plays in the health and well-being of the Penn students, faculty, and staff, as well as the local West Philadelphia communities;

-- To clearly communicate the behavioral expectations of all students during the Spring 2021 semester;
+- To clearly communicate the behavioral expectations of all Penn students during the 2021 Summer Sessions;

 - To outline the possible consequences for violating this Compact.